UWPCE-PythonCert/IntroToPython-2014/slides_sources/source/session02.rst

   origin is the default name given by git refering to the server you cloned (in this case your github repository)

   master is the branch that you are currently pushing to that server

   Go onto GitHub, and make a pull request!

   (This will be a pull request from a fork rather than from a branch)

   https://help.github.com/articles/creating-a-pull-request-from-a-fork/

 .. nextslide::

-You've pushed your own changes to that fork, and then issued pull requests to have that worked merged back to the ``UWPCE-PythonCert`` original.
+You've pushed your own changes to that fork, and then issued pull requests to have that work merged back to the ``UWPCE-PythonCert`` original.

 .. rst-class:: build
 .. container::